eigenfoo/old-eigenfoo.github.io/_posts/2019-09-28-prob-prog-frameworks.md

-the probability distributions that the random variables in your model can assume (e.g. Normal or Poisson), and by _transformations_ I mean deterministic mathematical operations you can perform on these random variables, while still keeping track of the derivative of these transformations[^2] (e.g. exponentials, logarithms, sines or cosines).
+the probability distributions that the random variables in your model can assume (e.g. Normal or Poisson), and by _transformations_ I mean deterministic mathematical operations you can perform on these random variables, while still keeping track of the derivative of these transformations[^3] (e.g. exponentials, logarithms, sines or cosines).

 This is a good time to point out that the interactions between the language/API and the distributions and transformations libraries is a major design problem.
-Here's an embarassingly short list of necessary considerations:
+Here's a (by no means exhaustive) list of necessary considerations:

-1. In order to build the posterior density, the framework must keep track of every distribution and transformation specified by the model, while also computing the derivatives of any such transformations.
+1. In order to build the model density, the framework must keep track of every distribution and transformation, while also computing the derivatives of any such transformations.
 Should this happen eagerly, or should it be deferred until the user specifies what the model will be used for?
 1. Theoretically, a model's specification should be the same whether it is to be used for evaluation, inference or debugging.
 However, in practice, the program execution (and computational graph) are different for these three